neo4j-product-examples/snowflake-graph-analytics/genre-recommendation/README.md

 ### Prerequisites

-- The Native App [Neo4j Graph Analytics](https://app.snowflake.com/marketplace/listing/GZTDZH40CN) for Snowflake
+- The native app [Neo4j Graph Analytics](https://app.snowflake.com/marketplace/listing/GZTDZH40CN) for Snowflake

 ### What You Will Need